ukoloff/win-ca/README.md

-  Path to a folder is passed to callback, or no parameters (`undefined`) if it was impossible to save certificates to disk.
+  Path to a folder is passed to callback, or no parameters (`undefined`) if it has been impossible to save certificates to disk.

 ## Helper functions